cdklabs/cdk-ecs-codedeploy-go/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Go Bindings for <package name>

+This repository included Go bindings for [cdklabs/cdk-ecs-codedeploy](https://github.com/cdklabs/cdk-ecs-codedeploy).

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [Security Issue Notifications](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

 This project is licensed under the Apache-2.0 License.